noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 # Learning Balance Control PNU2025-1

-This is the project repository for our course "Artificial Intelligence in Robotics" at the Pusan National University, South Korea.
+This is the project repository for our Project in the course "Artificial Intelligence in Robotics" at the Pusan National University, South Korea.

 ## Content